RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Structure of AixWeather

 \autoref{fig:AixWeatherStructure} shows the current data flow and structure of AixWeather.
 First, the data is imported as raw as possible.
 The imported data is transformed into a core format and, from there, into the desired export format.
-The core format is a defined format that allows for easy conversion to different export formats.
+The core format is a defined format that allows for generalized conversion to different export formats.
 The pass-through handling avoids avoidable interpolation-related smoothing by storing the original unsmoothed time series and, if the shift sequence allows, overwriting the smoothed time series in the output file.

 ![Structure of AixWeather.\label{fig:AixWeatherStructure}](Overview_WeatherTool.png)